 Notwithstanding these dismal statistics, Buffalo has not instituted any type of voucher program that would enable low-income parents to remove their children from the city’s failing public schools and send them instead to private schools that could offer the youngsters a better—and less expensive—educational experience

 Another major problem plaguing Buffalo is lawlessness.
 In 2012, Buffalo’s violent crime rate was 11th highest among America’s big cities.
 The city’s violent crime rate (per 100,000 residents) is 3.2 times the national average—including 3 times the national average for murder, 4 times the national average for robbery, 2.6 times the national average for assault, and 70% above the national average for rape.

 While high crime and a substandard education system make Buffalo unattractive to people looking for a place to establish a business, entrepreneurs in the city are further repelled by New York State’s high corporate taxes, burdensome regulatory codes, workers’ compensation requirements, and pro-union laws that impose massive costs on business owners.

-Due to its startling economic and social decline, Buffalo has seen its population shrink by more than half in recent decades, from 533,000 in 1960 to just 261,000 today.
+Due to its startling economic and social decline, Buffalo has seen its population shrink by more than half in recent decades, from 533,000 in 1960 to just 277,000 as of 2021.
 As of December 2008, approximately one-fourth of the city’s housing stock was vacant.

 This piece was posted in May 2014.